Degree: Associate of Science

 About the Program

-Why should you choose Dordt College over a trade school or community college?
+Why should you choose Dordt University over a trade school or community college?

-At Dordt College, we equip you for more than just a future job.
+At Dordt University, we equip you for more than just a future job.
 We prepare you for success in all aspects of your life and help you to see how you are a part of God’s world.
 We’ll prepare you for your career and calling in a way that you won't find at a traditional trade school or community college.

-Ask any Dordt student what makes Dordt College so special, and you’ll likely hear, “it's the community.”
-The residential community at Dordt College is vibrant, engaging, and welcoming.
+Ask any Dordt student what makes Dordt University so special, and you’ll likely hear, “it's the community.”
+The residential community at Dordt is vibrant, engaging, and welcoming.
 With more than 85 percent of students living on campus, there is always something to do and new friends to make.
 As a Pro-Tech student, you will be a vital part of the campus culture.

 What is the class size?